kexiZeroing/kexiZeroing.github.io/src/posts/fetch-api-requests-cors.md

 - The server must respond with the `Access-Control-Allow-Credentials: true` header to allow Cookies to be included on cross-origin requests.
 - The client must set the `XMLHttpRequest.withCredentials` flag to true in order to make the invocation with Cookies.
 - Note that cookies set in CORS responses are subject to normal third-party cookie policies.

+### `integrity` and `crossorigin` in CDN links
+It is important to ensure that the CDN’s servers deliver only the code the author expects them to deliver.
+Integrity attribute is to allow the browser to check the file source to ensure that the code is never loaded if the source has been manipulated.

+When the request doesn't match Same Origin Policy the `crossorigin` attribute MUST be present for the integrity of the file to be checked.
+With an `integrity` set on an external origin and a missing `crossorigin` the browser will choose to 'fail-open' which means it will load the resource as if the integrity attribute was not set. `crossorigin="anonymous"` means don't send credentials.